catseye/ALPACA/doc/ALPACA.markdown

 Each state can belong to zero or more classes.
 When it belongs to more than one, class the transition rules for each class are applied in order the classes are listed in the state definition.
+In addition, the transition rules for the state itself are always applied first, before any class rules are considered.

-(TODO: Do the rules in a state take precedence over rules inherited from the class?
-May need to fix next example.)
+Example: a cellular automaton with three states and two classes, where all states are members of both classes, but they inherit in different orders.

-Example: a cellular automaton with two states and two classes, where both states are members of both classes, but they inherit in different orders.
+In it, `One`s always remain `One`s, `Two`s always remain `Two`s, and `Three`s
-In it, Ones always remain Ones, and Twos always remain Twos.
+always remain `Three`s.

     class AlphaType
       to One when true;
     class BetaType
       to Two when true;
-    state One is AlphaType is BetaType
+    state One is AlphaType is BetaType;
-      to Two when true;
+    state Two is BetaType is AlphaType;
-    state Two is BetaType is AlphaType
+    state Three is BetaType is AlphaType
-      to One when true.
+      to Three when true.

 In a transition rule, a class-inclusion comparison may be used by giving a state referent, the token `is`, and the name of a class.
-Intuitively, this evaluates to true if the state so referred to is a member of that class.
+This expression evaluates to true if the state so referred to is a member of that class.

 Example: (TODO describe)